name-one/.net-tools/InoSoft.Tools.Sqlver.Console/Readme.txt

-    copy - Path to working copy description file. repo - Path to repository description file to get versions from it. connection - Connection string to pre-created empty database.
+    copy - Path to working copy description file. repo - Path to repository description file to get versions from it. connection - Connection string to pre-created empty database. unicode - True or false, indicating whether to use Unicode.
+              Optional, default is false.

 update - Updates working copy if corresponding repository has new versions.
     Parameters: